jonnonz1/nz-statute-book/acts/public/1974/local-government-act-1974.md

 (2) In the case of a category A or category B vehicle, the following provisions shall apply:
   (a) the council may, or may authorise any person to, remove the vehicle and store it:
   (b) no person shall remove the vehicle until a member of the Police has been notified of the proposal to move it:
-  (c) the council shall make reasonable efforts to give notice to the last registered owner of the vehicle of its intention to sell the vehicle, and those efforts shall include,—
+  (c) the council shall make reasonable efforts to give notice to the person last registered under Part 17 of the Land Transport Act 1998 in respect of the vehicle of its intention to sell the vehicle, and those efforts shall include,—
     (i) in the case of a category A vehicle, taking practical steps to identify the owner of the vehicle by reference to chassis numbers or other numbers appearing on the vehicle:
     (ii) in the case of a category B vehicle, identifying the owner of the vehicle by reference to such numbers and by searching the motor vehicle security register or otherwise:
   (d) after making reasonable efforts to give notice under paragraph (c), the council may give not less than 10 working days' notice, by advertisement in 2 issues of a daily newspaper circulating in the district in which the road is situated, of its intention to sell the vehicle, but if the council is satisfied that the condition of the vehicle is such that it is of little or no value, it may dispense with the giving of such notice: